openHABian - Hassle-free openHAB Setup

 If the installation was successful you will see the normal login screen as shown in the first screenshot.
 If the installation was not successful you will see a warning and further instructions as shown in the second screenshot.

 If you are not able to access your system via the openHAB dashboard or SSH after more than one hour, chances are high that your hardware setup is the problem.
-Try using a steady power source and a reliable SD card, double check the network connection.
-Restart the complete setup process to rule out most other possible causes.
+Consult the debug guide and move on from there.

 Can I switch from openHAB 2 stable to the testing or unstable branch?